 Getting back to the subject matter of this news item, Dr. Naughton states that Histogen’s HSC treatment will be made available in Mexico first in 2018 (!) and they will soon be conducting a large-scale 330-person clinical trial in Mexico with a local partner.
 They are also close to getting a partner in China for what I assume will be human trials in that country.
 The company is also planning for Phase I trials in women and Phase II trials in men in the US soon.
 Dr. Naughton said that higher doses are more effective per Dr. Craig Ziering’s findings.
 Finally, the company will most likely get more funding from an Asian partner, and will also prepare for an initial public offering (IPO) thereafter.

 While all these new-age companies with their sizable funding rounds look into cellular biology, 81-year old Dr. Giovanni Brotzu is old school and prefers a topical lotion product.
-I never wanted to cover this man’s work in the first place, but here I am mentioning him for a second time this year!
+I never wanted to cover this man’s work in the first place, but here I am mentioning him for a second time this year.
 Last week Dr. Brotzu gave a detailed interview to an Italian hair loss forum team.
-The big news is that there is an ongoing trial for 60 androgenetic alopecia patients.
+The big news is that there is an ongoing trial using his Brotzu lotion on 60 androgenetic alopecia patients.
 Virtually everything he says sounds reasonable to me, although I have done very little research on the accuracy of some of the more esoteric things that he mentions that I do not understand.
 He does make some excuses about the lack of photos.

 Someone more motivated than myself can check out the Italian forum threads on this man and see if people over there are also optimistic.
 I like the fact that Dr. Brotzu openly and honestly states that his product will not help regain long-lost hair.
 Most likely, the best case scenario is that you will only regain what you lost in the past five years.
 Still a great potential solution for many younger people.
 Dr. Brotzu has a few patents to his name (the details for some of which include information on hair growth related applications).